tomncooper/CSC8101-Documentation/spark/spark-coursework-spec.md

 #### Task 0

-Depending on the language you intend to use to develop your solution there are different setup instructions.
+The setup instructions differ depending on the language you intend to use to develop your solution.

 ##### Python

-If you are planning to develop using Python, you can use A Jupyter notebook which is hosted on your VM.
+If you are planning to develop using Python, you can use a Jupyter notebook (like those used in the lectures) which is hosted on your VM.
 To start the notebook server log into your VM and run the following command:

 `$ pyspark`